Luchador/GUD/tools/geditor/docs/DOOR_SHADOWS.md

 There may be up to 64 live Door Shadows per setup.
 They render in their original room and geometry layer, with the level's existing fog and material settings.
-They add no collision or gameplay prop.
+Bullets and projectiles hit the full original surface in either geometry layer, using the normal background triangle tests.
+Opening the door changes only the lighting; it never opens a hole in the shadow surface.
+The original texture selects impact sounds and effects, including the normal non-colliding exception for Archives light-shaft texture `0x4FD`.
+Collision is available before the first render and after render-cache eviction.
+They do not add a gameplay prop or alter Stan geometry for character movement.
 Room statistics count them as objects in their stored room.
 The editor's Objects / Characters visibility toggle also controls their preview.

 Save Project writes both the edited BG and setup.
 As with other BG edits, a BG